PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Event/actionItems/variables/actionItems.md

 The parent object representing the event.
 It contains information about the event, including the ID of the action items associated with it.

+## Returns

+A promise that resolves to an array of action item documents found in the database.
+These documents represent the action items associated with the event.

 ## See

  - ActionItem - The ActionItem model used to interact with the action items collection in the database.